voken1/docs/reports/vnvpn_alpha.rst

 ---------

 v0.5.0
-   - Show the country where the node is located
+   - Show the country name where the node is located
    - Performance improvement

 v0.4.20